04 Nov HOUSEFLIES

 For radiosondes launched from the ground, transport via large balloons made of materials with a strong environmental impact.

-HOUSEFLIES radiosondes provide the features listed above along with specific new
+HOUSEFLIES radiosondes provide the features listed above along with specific new features, namely:

 1. The use of Cluster of radiosondes: the cluster exploits the star architecture for the Wireless Sensor Network consisting of the set of individual radiosondes, see Tables 2 and 3 below.